Caribou Utilities District

 E-mail: Utilities District

-The Caribou Utilities District (CUD) Board of Trustees consists of a five person Board appointed by the City Council for a term of three years.
-The Board holds regular meetings on the second Wednesday of each month at 6PM in the Caribou City Council Chambers at the Municipal Office on High Street.
-Board Meetings are open to the public and your participation is encouraged.
+The Caribou Utilities District (CUD) is governed by a five-member Board of Trustees appointed by the Caribou City Council to three-year terms.
+The Board meets on the second Wednesday of each month at 6:00 PM in the Caribou City Council Chambers at the Municipal Building on High Street.
+All meetings are open to the public, and community participation is encouraged.

 The next meeting of the Caribou Utilities District will be

-January 15, 2025 at 6PM
+December 17, 2025 at 6PM

 CUD Charter Documents